4 Sources

 Source: TechCrunch

-Unlike competitors that layer agents onto existing workflows, Sycamore is building solutions from scratch by starting with the problem itself and designing the right solution, whether that involves agents, backend infrastructure, frontends, or data integrations
+Unlike many competitors that layer agents onto existing workflows, Sycamore takes a fundamentally different approach to enterprise AI agents.
+"Most tools take existing workflows and layer agents on top," Viswanath explained.
+His startup "starts with the problem itself and then designs and builds the right solution from scratch, whether that involves agents, backend systems, frontends, or data integrations"

 1

 .
-The company aims to create a complete agent orchestration layer that handles everything from coding to backend systems, stepping in wherever needed3
+The company aims to create a complete agent orchestration layer that manages everything from coding to backend infrastructure3

 .